juanmaguitar/list-urls-extension/README.md

 - **Auto-detection**: Automatically detects WordPress sites and their REST API endpoints
 - **Comprehensive URL extraction**: Fetches URLs from all available post types (posts, pages, custom post types)
+- **Collapsible sections**: Click post type headers to hide/show URL lists while keeping counts visible
-- **Search & Filter**: Real-time search functionality with highlighting
+- **Search & Filter**: Real-time search functionality with highlighting and auto-expand on matches
 - **Easy copying**: Copy all URLs or filtered results to clipboard with one click
-- **Clean interface**: Organized display grouped by post type with URL counts
+- **Clean interface**: Organized display grouped by post type with URL counts and smooth animations

 ## Installation